 First, she calls me into the center of the ring, and tells me that I am sitting back too much.
 (My pony was bucking a lot today, so I was just being cautious.)
 I try to explain to her, because she hasn't met Roger or me before, why I'm sitting back, but she just tells me he won't buck (about 10.5 seconds later, he bucked huge and almost chucked me, btw.), and I need to calm down, and sets me back out.
 A minute later, she calls me in again, this time, telling me I need to sit back because he is going to buck.
-What.
-The.
-Hell.
+What. the. hell.

 So, at this point, I'm a little annoyed, but nothing big, & I go back out to the rail.
-She was completely tearing my riding apart, every little thing, and that was reallyy pissing me off, because my pony's really hard & he was perfect
+She was completely tearing my riding apart, every little thing, and that was reallyy ****ing me off, because my pony's really hard & he was perfect

 Also, we were cantering, & to get me to "sit deeper in my saddle" she kept telling me to 'hold onto the front of my saddle.'
 I used to do this as a beginner, when I was trotting without stirrups, but seriously, at the canter, on a GREEN PONY?
 That's crazy.
 I talked to my BO about this afterward, and she agreed with me, because I need my hands to hold him back when he gets fast, or to give him a little tickle when he yanks his head down, ect.
-That also just pissed me off and I was a little confused and felt a bit unsafe in her lesson after that.
+That also just ****ed me off and I was a little confused and felt a bit unsafe in her lesson after that.